 Write your MATLAB function or application as you would normally, using functions from the Image Processing Toolbox.

 %#codegen compiler directive to your MATLAB code.

 Open the MATLAB Coder app, create a project, and add your file to the project.
-Once in MATLAB Coder, you can check the readiness of your code for code generation.
+In the app, you can check the readiness of your code for code generation.
 For example, your code may contain functions that are not enabled for code generation.
 Make any modifications required for code generation.

 Generate code by clicking Generate on the Generate Code page of the MATLAB Coder app.
 You can choose to generate a MEX file, a shared library, a dynamic library, or an executable.

 Even if you addressed all readiness issues identified by MATLAB Coder, you might still encounter build issues.
 The readiness check only looks at function dependencies.
 When you try to generate code, MATLAB Coder might discover coding patterns that are not supported for code generation.
 View the error report and modify your MATLAB code until you get a successful build.

 For a complete list of Image Processing Toolbox functions that support code generation, see Functions Supporting Code Generation.
 For an example of using code generation, see Code Generation with Cell Detection.

 Image Processing Toolbox functions can generate either standalone C code or code that depends on a precompiled, platform-specific shared library.